This post may contain affiliate links. Please check out my disclaimer for more information.

 You could always try to rent a piece of unused land.
 If somebody in your town has some property that they’re not using they might be willing to rent it out to you as an RV parking spot.
 This type of arrangement may result in you having limited access to water and power however.

-Have you ever lived in an RV to save money or pay down debt?
-Tell us about it in the comments!
+Do you have any tips for living in a camper to pay off debt?
+Tell us about them in the comments!